ahoymrag/ahoymrag.github.io/1153/writing/theHavens-All-d1.md

 Kenny writes Chris and told him - yes - he is just a bullshit artist - a hatcher of dreams - he didn’t know what to do with the power given so he thought he’d make a big distraction - is that what you want to hear?

+# On the day we set sail

+I woke up that morning and wanted to go back to bed.
+I scrolled through my instagram feed and pitied everyone out there who posted.
+For me, lest in that season, posting was a sign of weakness - a sign to get forth the thing that one ought to bring forth - it was a sign of utter weakness - all the way through - and yet here I was - consuming each feed.

+I didn't want to do what I had to do - nay - we set up all the little details of this trip, who was going to man it - how it was going to be arranged - I thought over the sequence of the day over and over - and made timeline after timeline - sometimes of the same events - on a piece of paper.
+I would do this thing- from which I loved to do, where I would write the same list over and over again - in different places - in different states of the house - or in the room - or of mind.
+To see if I have reached the same conclusions - to see if therew as any hope in my thinking.
+For there is nothing like having a tednency for se;f-criticl - lest that could lead so completely towards self-loathing.

+Regardless of al lthis - I knew that I had to be done.
+So I stuffed the sadness deep down - and headed towards the kitchen to make a keriug.
+Fresh stocked with some wal-mart - went out and poured a coffee.
+Went outside and soaked it in .It was a bright day in March - the kind of day that makes you realize that not everything is cold for at ime.

+For the seasons of the havens are moved much too quick - there becomes spring - and then summer - and then autum nand tne the fall.
+As soon as one is used to one season - boom - it is over - and we now must march on to another.
+As soon as I was getting used to spring -boom the summer - and as I am getting older (27 at the time of writing this) I feel like time is slipping on and on.

+But march was still delightful in the havens

+I was the first one up by a mile.

+I thought of the people i Knew in the havens.
+Thought of the quality of their character - judged them - realized that they really don't give a crap about me - that everyone is here just to be here - and that there is nothing really unifying us.
+At least Josh and his crew had a church family - whatever cult that was - I thought of joining - for at least they stick together - based around some common belief.
+Truth be told - I had no idea what they were all about - them born-again Christians as they have called it - and nor did I want anything to do with them - but they were so damn persistenat with inviting me to lunch - and my stomach - hadn't seen the grace of food in hours and hours - i thought I would entertain there notions for 45 min - as I snacked on their food.
+It was a fair deal I traded.
+At least these Christians have food - unlike the jews that I've met - nor the muslims - nor the peddling on the ground - these guys were meeting at panera bread.
+So long as it wasn't a bowling alley - i was settled.

+Anyway - I was rambling and unfocused - later that afternoon - we were going to set sail - but my mind was a million miles away froom the problem .I was hungy.
+So I ate.

+# And then a knock

+And then a knock came at the door - which was weird - who knocks anympre.

+It was a man - mid 40s - dressed nicely in a suit - with silver grey and pepper - and just looked too goodlooking for the outfit he wearing, a small shorts and a long baggy pants - as if he was just coming out.

+He introduced himself as Rick Christoff - a local developer - looking to run for mayor.
+I shook his hands - and in my pajamas admitted that I was an alderman.

+No way! exclaimed he "That is amazing!"
+Look at me

 ///